Check the Site News page to keep up to date with the latest additions to the site.

 Browsers

 This website was originally tested using Netscape Navigator 4.7 and Internet Explorer 5.
-It is now tested on later versions of the same Browsers.
-If you encounter any problems using other Browsers please let us know and we'll do our best to fix them for you.
+It is now tested on Safari and on later versions of Explorer and Netscape.
+If you encounter any problems using other browsers please let us know and we'll do our best to fix them for you.

 Editors

-The gif images on this website have been optimized using SuperGif 1.0r5.
+The gif images on this website were originally optimized using SuperGif 1.0r5.
+JPEG images are produced using Adobe Photoshop.

 HTML